 An Individual Responsibility

-The trend away from pension plans to 401(k) plans has transferred health risk to individual participants, much as it has investment risk.
+In the old days, pension accruals would continue during a period of disability.
+The trend away from pension plans to 401(k) plans has transferred disability risk to individual participants, meaning individuals have lost something in the transition.

 How Retirement Disability Protection Works

 Retirement protection disability benefit amounts are provided through individual disability insurance policies in order to avoid offsets with group LTD and accommodate variable contribution levels between individuals, among other reasons.